bit-broker/examples/development/scripts/README.md

 ToDo

-## To use the connector with xlsx data
+## To use the file based connector with xlsx data

 - search & replace docker-compose-nodejs-file.yml 'json' -> 'xlsx'
 - redeploy